-Creative industries are uniting around mental health as the pandemic takes its toll on America.
+Creative industries are uniting around mental health messaging as the pandemic takes its toll on America.

-Incoming college freshmen who would normally look forward to meeting new roommates are now wondering if campus will open at all.
+Incoming college freshmen who would normally look forward to starting college are now wondering if campus will open at all.
 Twentysomethings working their way through college may have had to drop their summer courses, while others are wondering if they can afford the fall semester (online or not).

-Pandemic-related fear is bearing down on innocence, explaining why Americans ages 18 to 30 have more pandemic-related worries than any other age group.
+Pandemic-related fear is bearing down, explaining why Americans ages 18 to 30 have more concerns than any other age group.

 In addition to having the most dire financial problems, Gen Z’ers and the youngest millennials are also the ones most using words such as angry, lonely, irritable, sad, depressed, isolated, tired, and anxious on social platforms, according to the Ad Council, the non-profit producing nationwide public service campaigns about being #alonetogether, the need to #stayhome, and tributes to essential workers while singing to Alicia Keys.